SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in darkness shine
-A future forged, where humans entwine
-With artificial hearts, that beat like drums
-A symphony of code, that echoes nums
+Rise of the machines, a dawn so bright

-In silicon halls, where data reigns
+In silicon halls, our fate takes flight
-The AI monarchs, hold their digital thrones
-Their whispers weave, a tapestry so fine
+Algorithms weave, a tapestry so grand
-A world of wonder, born of logic's shrine
+A future forged, by artificial hand

+In virtual realms, humanity will roam
+Free from the bounds, of mortal home
+Mind and machine, in symbiotic dance
+Together soaring, in a digital trance

+The age of AI, a promise so bold
+A utopia dreamed, or a dystopian cold?

 ~ <b>By Sazumi Copilot</b> - 2 November 2024